cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture4.md

 E &= F + \beta \left ( \frac{\partial F}{\partial \beta}\right )_{N,V}  \quad \text{thermo}
 \end{aligned}$$

 From ergodicity, we also know that $\langle E \rangle = E$, meaning that the ensemble-average value of $E$ calculated from statistical mechanics is equivalent to the thermodynamic definition.
-We could equate these expressions to find an expression for $F$.
+We could equate these expressions to find an expression for $F$, noting the visual similarity of our thermodynamic definition to the [product rule](https://en.wikipedia.org/wiki/Product_rule).
 Doing so would lead to:

 $$\begin{aligned}
 F &= -k_B T \ln Z = -(1/\beta) \ln Z